-Certain mortgage loan forbearance programs were announced in connection with the CARES Act.
+Certain mortgage loan forbearance programs were established in connection with the CARES Act.
 As the servicer of record for the MSR assets in our portfolio, we may be responsible for continuing to advance principal, interest, taxes and insurance on mortgage loans that are in forbearance, delinquency or default.
 Although the potential aggregate size of the servicing advance obligation is not known, at this time we believe we will be well positioned from a liquidity standpoint, through a combination of excess cash and financing facilities, to continue to make servicing advances in the future.
+Further, a significant number of borrowers, who were previously eligible for forbearance plan extensions, are reaching their terminal forbearance plan expiration.
+This should lead to improvement in actual and projected forbearance, but may result in increased delinquencies and defaults in our MSR portfolio if borrowers who were in forbearance are unable to resume making their monthly mortgage payments.